caprover/caprover/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
+* spreading rumors and wrongs information
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+These behaviors are not tolerated at all.
+The person who does not obey our standards may be banned.

 ## Our Responsibilities